lostkagamine/jbot/README.md

 `gradlew run`.

 ## Note
-.jar builds are broken at the moment, and I don't know why.
+~~.jar builds are broken at the moment, and I don't know why.~~ NO THEY'RE NOT USE MAVEN

 So, here's my code, that's probably committed multiple acts of treason against the Java programming language and all of its users.
 Enjoy it, or don't, I guess.